 The Clark Library Map Collection holds materials from all parts of the world, with a growing focus on urban cartography.
 We have extensive reference holdings for the study of maps and the history of cartography, including many specialized cartobibliographies.
 Our collection consists of over 370,000 maps and about 10,000 atlases and reference works.
 Online databases, catalogues and other digital resources supplement the print collections.
+A digital collection of images of maps from our collection is available.

 The Map Collection is the principal collection for cartographic materials at the University of Michigan, with an emphasis on both historic and modern mapping, including digital resources.
 We house the largest collection of printed maps in the state of Michigan, and one of the largest at an academic institution.